vincnardelli/seai/python_setup.md

 pip3 install jupyter
 ```

-Thank you very much.
-You have Jupyter Notebook installed.
+You have Jupyter Notebook installed on your computer.
 At this point you can become familiar with Jupyter Notebooks through [this resource](https://jupyter.readthedocs.io/en/latest/running.html#running)